Updated January 2018

 - Manufactured home loan options available

-- FHA streamline program for easy FHA to FHA loan refinance when rates dip
+- FHA streamline program for easy FHA-to-FHA loan refinance when rates fall

 FHA Loans and Down Payment Assistance Programs

-Even with a low down payment requirement, many families struggle to come up with the 3.5% down payment required for an FHA loan.
-According to FHA guidelines, certain down payment programs are allowed – so it is important to check with your loan officer about what down payment programs are available to you.
-Down payment assistance programs can be available based on area, income or other criteria – and you may be surprised to learn of down payment assistance programs that can be used to help you with your down payment.
+Even with the FHA loan’s low minimum down payment requirement, many families still struggle to come up with 3.5% of the purchase price.
+According to FHA guidelines, certain down payment assistance programs are allowed – check with your loan officer on which programs are applicable to you.
+Down payment assistance programs have separate qualifying criteria based on area, income, and other eligibility requirements.

 HUD, which promotes homeownership through FHA, offers some resources to those people who are interested in learning more about the process of buying a home.
 These resources include but are not limited to: